BryanJacobs/FIDO2Applet/docs/FAQ.md

 around 200 bytes of RAM.
 Great care has been taken to make sure the most common operations like getPinToken and getKeyAgreement don't write to flash.

+If you want to assess exactly what is and is not in RAM on your particular Javacard, you can install the applet and send APDUs like the following:

+    gpp -d -a 00A4040008A0000006472F000100 -a 801000000145FF

+(This is an app select, followed by the CTAP2 vendor use area command `0x45`)

+The result that comes back can be decoded by passing it to the included `decode_bufinfo.py` script.

 ## Can I update the app and maintain the validity of my previously-issued credentials?

 No. Once you start using a certain version of the applet, you're stuck on that version if you